Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature

 \subsection{Some preliminaries on Lipschitz maps}

-\\ This section is classical.
+\\ The material in this section is classical.
 We discuss some properties of Lipschitz maps between Riemannian manifolds.
-Recall $M = \widetilde{M}/\Gamma$ is a smooth closed manifold admitting Riemannian metrics of negative sectional curvature, where $\widetilde{M}$ is the universal covering and $pr: \widetilde{M} \to M $ is the covering map and $\Gamma$ is the group of covering transformations.
 We denote by $C^{0}(M,M)$ the space of all continuous maps from $M$ to $M$.
-The space $C^{0}(M,M)$ is a connected infinite dimensional Banach manifold (\cite[Chapter II.
+The space $C^{0}(M,M)$ is a connected infinite-dimensional Banach manifold (\cite[Chapter II.
 11]{Ab63}).
 We are interested in the subspace $C_{\id}^{0}(M,M)$ of $C^{0}(M,M)$ consisting of maps homotopic to the identity.

 \begin{lemma} $f \in C^{0}(M,M)$ is homotopic to the identity map if and only if there exists a unique lift $ \widetilde{f} : \widetilde{M} \to \widetilde{M}$ of $f$ such that $\widetilde{f} \gamma = \gamma \widetilde{f}$ for all $\gamma \in \Gamma$. \end{lemma} \begin{proof} Assume that $f \in C^{0}(M,M)$ is homotopic to the identity map, i.e. there exists a homotopy $H(t,x)=H_t(x):[0,1] \times M \to M$ with $H_0 = \id$ and $H_1= f$.
 Let $\widetilde H:[0,1] \times \widetilde{M} \to \widetilde{M}$ be the unique lift of $H$ such that $\widetilde H_0 = \id$.
 This implies $\widetilde H_t \gamma = \gamma \widetilde H_t $ for all $\gamma \in \Gamma$.
 Hence, $\widetilde {H_1} = \widetilde{f}$ is a lift of $f$ such that $\widetilde{f} \gamma = \gamma \widetilde{f}$ for all $\gamma \in \Gamma$. \\ If $\widetilde{f'}$ is another lift of $f$ with $\widetilde{f'} \gamma = \gamma \widetilde{f'}$ for all $\gamma \in \Gamma $.
 Then there exists $\gamma_0, \eta_0 \in \Gamma$ such that $\widetilde{f'} = \gamma_0 \widetilde{f} \eta_0$.
 Then